South Norwood: Secondary Schools

+Higher Education

-South Norwood is also the home of Spurgeon's College, a world-famous Baptist theological college, since 1923; Spurgeon's is located on South Norwood Hill and currently has some 1,000 students.
+South Norwood is home of Spurgeon's College, a world-famous Baptist theological college, since 1923; Spurgeon's is located on South Norwood Hill and currently has some 1,000 students.
 It is one of only four further education establishments in the borough.

-The Brutalist Library
+South Norwood Library

-The Brutalist Library in South Norwood is located on the corner of Selhurst Road and Lawrence Road.
-The building was constructed in 1968 by Croydon borough architect Hugh Lea and is arranged over five levels split across the front and rear of the building in order to maximise the internal space.
+South Norwood Library, nicknamed 'The Brutalist Library' is located on the corner of Selhurst Road and Lawrence Road.
+A public library part of the Croydon Libraries library system, the building was constructed in 1968 by Croydon borough architect Hugh Lea and is arranged over five levels split across the front and rear of the building in order to maximise the internal space.
 The front part of the building has the ground floor entrance level, which houses the reception, and the second floor which houses the children's library.
 The rear of the building has the basement, first and third floors.
 The levels are offset so that the floors in the front and rear of the building appear like mezzanine levels to each other.